Corionis/ELS/artifacts/document/json-structure.md

         "ignore_patterns": [                            // one or more filenames to ignore/skip,
             "desktop.ini",                              //   separated by commas
             "Thumbs.db"
         ],
+        "renaming": [                                   // optional substitution(s) for renaming
+            {
+                "from": "(?i) Moms dvd",                // regular expressions supported "to": " DVD"                            // plain text or empty "" },
+            {
+                "from": "(?i) Moms Bluray",
+                "to": ""
+            }
+        ],
         "bibliography": [                               // required literal
             {